edgelesssys/contrast/docs/docs/architecture/components/runtime.md

 - Reconfigure `containerd` by adding a runtime plugin that corresponds to the `handler` field of the Kubernetes `RuntimeClass`
 - Restart `containerd` to make it aware of the new plugin

+These operations can be configured, see the [node installer configuration reference](../../reference/node-installer-configuration.md).

 ## Kubernetes RuntimeClass

 Kubernetes can be extended to use more than one container runtime with [`RuntimeClass`](https://kubernetes.io/docs/concepts/containers/runtime-class/) objects.